Students on the Open Study Program: Whom can I contact for support?

 - Log in with the username you wish to keep.
 If you are a member of Universität Hamburg, we recommend that you keep your university username.

-- Click your profile picture or initials on the top right to navigate to the “Account” menu.
+- Click your profile picture or initials in the CommSy bar on the top right to navigate to the “Account” menu.

 - Enter the login data of the username you wish to give up: the authentication source, username, and password.
 This username will be combined with the username you are currently using.